 The silence in the small room was broken by Rio’s impish snickering.
 Not long after that, Kawaguchi and the chef joined her too, finding it too hard to resist after witnessing the spectacle before them.

 「 It looks like he made himself believe he was poisoned.
-The human mind is capable of so many feats when convinced, is it not?」
+The human mind is capable of so many feats when convinced, isn’t it?」

 Rio looked down on her sprawled-out and twitching companion before she turned to the owner and the chef who nodded, apparently certain that no real harm had been done.

 No one else in the restaurant knew what happened in that private room.